michigan-traffic-lab/Dense-Deep-Reinforcement-Learning/README_D2RL_Train.md

 python main.py --experiment_name 2lane_400m_behavior_policy_testing --mode behavior_policy
 ```
 By default, the simulation result will be stored in `./data_analysis/raw_data/your_experiment_name`.

+Since the collection of AV testing data using behavior policy is also time-consuming, we also provide pre-collected data, which can be downloaded from [here](https://dense-deep-reinforcement-learning.s3.us-east-2.amazonaws.com/Experiment-2lane_400m_behavior_policy_testing_2023-09-03.zip).
+We recommend the user to create "./data_analysis/behavior_policy_data" subfolder to store the extracted dataset.

 ## 2. D2RL agent training given behavior policy trajectories